smile-health/frontend/README.md

 # About
-This document purpose to provide how to install the frontend for SMILE.
+This document provides instructions for installing the SMILE frontend.

 ## Using this example